 - F.1.42 Extending from Armadale and Whiteside in the south to M9 Junction 4 in the north, the travel corridor includes towns such as Westfield, Torphichen and Maddiston.
-Strategic road links within the corridor include the A89, A801 and M9 - F.1.43 Muiravondside Country Park and areas of Ancient Woodland are the main environmental features throughout the corridor. - F.1.44 The River Avon, Union Canal and multiple small burns are at risk of fluvial flooding.
+Strategic road links within the corridor include the A89, A801 and M9. - F.1.43 Muiravondside Country Park and areas of Ancient Woodland are the main environmental features throughout the corridor. - F.1.44 The River Avon, Union Canal and multiple small burns are at risk of fluvial flooding.
 Areas of surface water flood risk are located throughout the travel corridor. - F.1.45 Environmental designations and issues that have the potential to constrain transport development in the corridor are reported below.
 When individual schemes, improvements and routes are being developed appropriate environmental assessment will be required to ensure adequate protection and mitigation for the reported features.

-A801 SEA Objectives Environmental Category/Issues Reason for Designations Biodiversity, Geodiversity and Soil Muiravonside Country Park Designated as a park in the cou enjoyment in the countryside or ope Ancient Woodland located throughout the corridor Designated to protect and avoid the Gilston Burn Union Canal Manuel Burn Bowhouse Burn Water Elegad Rick and Regiliance River Avon Fluvial Flood Risk Water, Flood Risk and Resilience Logie Water Couston Water Bridghouse Burn Barauchlaw Burn Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Cultural Heritage Listed Buildings located throughout the corridor To preserve and enhance buildings Scheduled Monuments located throughout the corridor To preserve Scotland's most signifi Battle of Linlithgow Bridge Battlefield Designated to protect and recogr historical association, physical and/ Torphicen Conservation Area To preserve and enhance areas of
+A801 SEA Objectives Environmental Category/Issues Reason for Designations Biodiversity, Geodiversity and Soil Muiravonside Country Park Designated as a park in the countryside that affords opportunities to the public for enjoyment in the countryside or open-air recreation Ancient Woodland located throughout the corridor Designated to protect and avoid the degradation of areas of ancient woodland Gilston Burn Union Canal Manuel Burn Bowhouse Burn Water Flood Biok and Basiliana River Avon Fluvial Flood Risk Water, Flood Risk and Resilience Logie Water Couston Water Bridghouse Burn Barauchlaw Burn Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings of historical or architectural interest.
+Scheduled Monuments located throughout the corridor To preserve Scotland's most significant sites and monuments Cultural Heritage Battle of Linlithgow Bridge Battlefield Designated to protect and recognise Battlefields of cultural significance which have historical association, physical and/or archaeological remains and a battlefield landscape Torphicen Conservation Area To preserve and enhance areas of special architectural or historic interest